J-DubApps/Blog/content/posts/2016/network-topologies-cheatsheet.md

      1   2   3   4
 ```

-### Hybrid Topology combines the elements of the 5 topologies listed above.
+### Hybrid Topology combines any elements of the 5 topologies listed above.